allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 when in one task a file was rewritten in TypeScript (TS) and as a part of another task, its original version, still written in JavaScript (JS), was modified.
-On the one hand, a new TS file was created, on the other, the old JS file was updated with new features and this situation caused a conflict that was difficult to solve.
+On the one hand, a new TS file was created, on the other, the old JS file was updated with new features and this situation caused a conflict that was difficult to resolve.
 Therefore, during the interim stage, special caution was required.

 We decided to not rewrite everything, but we adopted the principle that we would not migrate all current code to TypeScript, only the main features.